Domestic violence and abuse

 If you have been pressurised or bullied to take out loans or credit in your name, the debt may be unenforceable - you should get advice from your nearest Citizens Advice.

-Your local Citizens Advice Bureau can give you advice about debt problems.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB
+Your local Citizens Advice can give you advice about debt problems.
+To search for details of your nearest Citizens Advice, including those that can give advice by e-mail, click on nearest Citizens Advice

 Honour-based abuse is defined as an incident or crime which has or may have been committed to protect or defend the honour of the family and or community.
 Honour-based abuse happens where a person is punished by their family or community for doing things that are not in keeping with the traditional beliefs of their culture.
 For example, you may suffer honour-based abuse because you: